rac-sri/data-availaibility-sampling-binius/README.md

-# FRIVeil: Data Availability Sampling (DAS) Library
+# FRIVail: Data Availability Sampling (DAS) Library

 A Rust implementation of Data Availability Sampling using the Binius polynomial commitment scheme with FRI (Fast Reed-Solomon Interactive Oracle Proofs) and Reed-Solomon error correction.